Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_engineering_streams_tasks/vhol_data_engineering_streams_tasks.md

 ```

 ### h)  Create a Second Task
-This Task will run every 3 minutes and utilizes the Staging Stream that identifies newly added records to the Staging file and loads into our analytical table
+This Task will run every 3 minutes and utilizes the Staging Stream that identifies newly added records to the Staging file and loads into our analytical table.
+As there will be multiple files ready for ingestion, note each will be loaded independently and in parallel.

 For this Task, we will utilize the option to run with a serverless compute, as a full compute warehouse is not really necessary to have running for these small continuous micro-batch tasks.
 In an actual implementation, the incoming simulated data stream will be external.

 ```